 Multiplex

-Multiplex is a residential building of 3 to 6 dwelling units respectively.
+A multiplex is a residential building of 3 to 6 dwelling units respectively.

 Depending on the lot size and context the units can be placed side-by-side, front-to-back or stacked, or some combination of these options.